 While the FDIC's guidelines were ambiguous, its position in litigation against bank directors and officers was not.
 The FDIC vigorously pursued interpretations of FIRREA that would provide it with the greatest chance of recovery.
-For example, the FDIC argued that Briggs adopted a common law simple negligence standard that was not overruled by FIRREA.133 The FDIC also argued that FIRREA did not preempt state law negligence standards.134 In short, the FDIC believed that regardless of FIRREA's gross negligence language, it could sue bank directors and officers for simple negligence under both federal and state law.
-The FDIC's embrace of the negligence standard was so strong it left little room for the business judgment rule.135
+For example, the FDIC argued that Briggs adopted a common law simple negligence standard that was not overruled by FIRREA.
+The FDIC also argued that FIRREA did not preempt state law negligence standards.
+In short, the FDIC believed that regardless of FIRREA's gross negligence language, it could sue bank directors and officers for simple negligence standard was so strong it left little room for the business judgment rule.